SMSpp-Project/MCFLemonSolver/README.md

 costs (i.e., 72 variants.
 The macro can be changed in the `makefile`.

-The interface with the solvers provided by the LEMON project works thanks to the changes made to the `include/lemon/bits/array_map.h` file.
+The interface with the solvers provided by the LEMON project works thanks to the changes made to the `lemon/bits/array_map.h` file.
 Since it has not been updated for some time, it was not compatible with C++20 versions, causing problems, especially with the compilation of Concepts.
-This file is provided within the include/lemon directory, modified to ensure correctness, and a patch has been proposed to the LEMON developers, who may one day modify this file to make it available in their repositories.
+For this reason a lightly-patched copy of LEMON is maintained in a dedicated repository, [lemon-solver](https://gitlab.com/smspp/lemon-solver), where this file has been modified to ensure correctness; a patch has also been proposed to the LEMON developers, who may one day modify this file to make it available in their repositories.

-The files are provided "working", so the user does not need to download LEMON themselves.
-If they did, the `array_map.h` file downloaded from LEMON might not have been updated yet, potentially compromising the compilation of `MCFLemonSolver`.
+When building with CMake the patched LEMON is fetched automatically (see below), so the user does not need to download LEMON themselves.
+If they did, the `array_map.h` file downloaded directly from the upstream LEMON might not have been updated yet, potentially compromising the compilation of `MCFLemonSolver`.
+When building with the makefiles, the same patched repository must instead be downloaded and built manually (see the makefile build section below).

-If LEMON provides a new release and the user wants to update, it is necessary to check the correctness of the `include/lemon/bits/array_map.h` file, particularly the correct use of `std::allocator`.
+If LEMON provides a new release and the user wants to update the [lemon-solver](https://gitlab.com/smspp/lemon-solver) repository, it is necessary to check the correctness of its `lemon/bits/array_map.h` file, particularly the correct use of `std::allocator`.

-It is also necessary to fix the following line of code in the `include/lemon/adaptors.h` file:
+It is also necessary to fix the following line of code in its `lemon/adaptors.h` file:

 ```c++
 #ifdef _MSC_VER